I’m a proud owner of (pretended) Mazda – pretended play in autistics

 It absolutely made my day!
 I’m Magda and I have Mazda.
 Isn’t that hilarious?
 The Boyfriend also agreed on that.

-But what I wanted to talk about here is that it was a form of pretend play for me.
+It seems to me like I engaged in pretend play.
 It was not the same kind of play a neurotypical person would engage in – where they would probably pretend to drive – but pretend in a sense where I ‘own’ a make of a car as a word that I can later use to fill in imaginary forms.
 Or possibly even to discuss this with people saying ‘I have Mazda, look, it’s written down here!’.

 That’s pretty much what I told The Boyfriend.
 I first shared that I received the above email and then, when he agreed it was hilarious, I added ‘I have Mazda’.
 Just like that.
 Not ‘the email stated it was Mazda’ but actually pretending the car belonged to me.
 We both laughed.

 I think it only worked that way because it was me who started that ‘game’, by looking for quotes.
-If the email reached me totally out of nowhere I’d never find it funny, I probably wouldn’t even pay any attention.
+If the email reached me totally out of nowhere I wouldn’t find it funny, I probably wouldn’t even pay any attention.